How To Reduce CAC Across Your Brand Search Campaigns

 - Average clicks per high-frequency user: 6 per day

-Without shadow campaigns: Those 2,500 users generate roughly 15,000 clicks per month at $5.00 each = $75,000 in returning user spend.
+Without shadow campaigns: those 2,500 users generate roughly 15,000 clicks per month at $5.00 each, or $75,000 in returning-user spend.

-With shadow campaigns (threshold of 3): Each user gets 3 clicks at $5.00 ($15) then subsequent clicks at $2.50.
+With shadow campaigns (threshold of 3): each user gets 3 clicks at $5.00 ($15), then subsequent clicks at $2.50.
 Monthly saving on those users: approximately $37,500 per month, or $450,000 annually.

 This freed budget can be redirected to top-of-funnel acquisition campaigns targeting genuine new users, improving overall CAC and increasing first-time depositor volume.

-Managing The 500 IP Exclusion Limit
+How To Work Around Google's 500 IP Exclusion Limit

 One practical concern with this strategy is Google's 500 IP exclusion limit per campaign.
 If you are a large advertiser with thousands of returning users, how do you manage exclusions at scale?

-There are three mechanisms that make this work:
+Three mechanisms make this work:

 - Dynamic rotation.
 TrafficGuard continuously rotates IPs on and off the exclusion list based on recency.
 IPs that have not been seen in the last 24 hours are removed to make room for newly identified returning users.
 The list is always optimised for current, active offenders.